marchage/tarotmoji/README.md

 - Run on 2 major mobile platforms with one code base, "more native" than Ionic.
 - Cards are valid for a period of time, and then updated.
 Inspecting the readings cards slowly invalidates them (you slide between them between 5 to 11 times and then the reading changes).
 - Card instances are stored to application storage for persistance, and loaded on next startup.
 - Tabs component is not supposed to be `refresh()`-able like RadListItem component can be.
-But with the help of `ObservableArray`, and/or removing the v-for loop and accepting a few lines of code duplication I was able to achieve that.
+But with the help of `ObservableArray`, and/or removing the v-for loop and accepting a few lines of code duplication I was able to achieve refreshability of cards.
 - descriptions for Celtic Cross card reading positions are already in place, all that is left is its layout on screen
+- times are set really short: 1 day is "to the end of the current hour", and reading cards are only valid "till the end of the currrent minute" so you can easily verify their workings.

 ### Built With